dotrosedotnet/tic-tac-toe-for-recurse-center/README.md

 I tried to implement this with some OOP but I keep being turned off by the connection between objects and state.

 So I'm mostly sticking to functions and seeing how this works out.
 It's exhilerating!

+## Mighta gone overboard with this

+My curious tic tac toe implementation (aspirationally) includes:

+- [x] square grid of variable size
+  - [ ] size stipulated by command argument
+- [x] rules which follow the size of the grid
+- [ ] more than two players